-In our implementation it is also possible to go beyond that.
+It is also possible to go beyond that by using this logic.
 Instead of collapsing all combats and locations, filters can be used to decide which combats or locations were not relevant to the story, or had no noticeable impact in the player’s journey, while keeping important events visible to the developer.
 This is possible because provenance is analyzed from the present to the past.
 This way, combats outcomes are known and can be used to decide if they are relevant or not.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one vertex representing the combat with the enemy.
 However, if the combat was challenging or the player lost, it may be interesting to display all actions for a correct analysis, allowing the player to identify important facts that influenced the combat outcome.
 Note that this type of filter is heavily dependable of the game context, so a specific set of filters should be implemented for each individual game.

-Currently, Proof Viewer does not provide inference for the user, only the means necessary to infer.
+Currently, Prov Viewer does not provide inference for the user, only the means necessary to infer.
 The game developers need to create their own inference rules customized to their games, such as clustering sequences of actions and identifying irrelevant sections that can be omitted during the graph visualization.
 Providing a generic inference strategy is a future work.
 To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
 This type of decision making also involves other areas of research [20–24].

-Using Provenance in a Game
+Case Study

 We instantiated this provenance analysis infrastructure, which uses the proposed framework presented in [2] and described in section 4, in a Software Engineering educational strategy game named SDM (Software Development Manager) [25].
 The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in the software development process.
 Thus, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing tracking mistakes made during a game session or identifying game mechanics that requires tinkering.

-In SDM, which was developed using the game engine Unity3D [11], the player has a team of employees that is used to develop software according to contracts made with customers.
+In SDM the player has a team of employees that is used to develop software according to contracts made with customers.
 The gameplay and game mechanics are modeled presenting possibilities to the player, which decides strategies for development and defines the roles for each staff member.
 As in any contract, the software has requirements that must be followed during development.
 From a gameplay point of view, these requirements help to balance the mechanics and rules.
 When the software is completed and delivered to the customer, there is a quality assessment of the software and a project completion payment accordingly to the product quality.
-Fig. 5 presents a screenshot of SDM in action.
+Fig. 5 presents a screenshot of SDM in action, with the bottom corner illustrating the software’s development status.

 Fig. 5.
 Screenshot from a game session in SDM